How often should you wash your dog?

 Yes, over-bathing your dog can dry and irritate their skin.
 As a rule of thumb, you can wash your dog once a month.
 But if your dog often gets dirty or smelly, you can wash them more frequently.
 Healthy short-haired dogs may be washed less often, at least once every two to three months.
 How often you wash your dog really depends on factors like their breed, coat type, and lifestyle.

 Sometimes DIY dog washing is just too difficult for one or both of you.
 Fortunately, there are professional dog washing services available to take the burden off your shoulders and make the experience more pleasant for your pet.
-Airtasker offers a list of dog washers in Sydney, Melbourne, Adelaide, and many other Australian communities, so you can find just the right person for your dog.
-Check out these experienced dog washers and never let washing your dog be a stress again.
+You can find experienced dog washers on Airtasker, and never let washing your dog be stressful again.

 Related price guides